vsilaev/tascalate-concurrent/README.md

 Typically, we spawn asynchronous code from some thread with well-known characteristics, like HTTP request thread.
 Here we can easly access contextual information from thread-local variables.
 However, using thread-local variables from asynchronous code block is hard while it's impossible to predict what thread from the pool will execute the code.
 It's necessary to capture the context of the one thread and propagate it to threads executing asynchronous code.

-To solve this issue, there Tascalate Concurrent provides `ContextVar` class, that serves as a proxy over thread-local variable for multi-threaded code.
+To solve this issue, there Tascalate Concurrent provides `ContextVar` class (since version 0.8.1), that serves as a proxy over thread-local variable for multi-threaded code.
 Typical usage scenario is the following:

 1. Define `ContextualPromiseFactory` holding `ContextVar`-s from existing thread-local variables.
 2. Capture a context of the thread that spawns asynchronous operations.